turbanoff/RunConfigurationAsAction/README.md

 ## Configuration
 To use plugin after installation you should tweak IDE settings.

-##### To add icon too toolbar go to:
+##### To add an icon too toolbar go to:
   1. File > Settings > Appearance & Behavior > Menus and Toolbars
-  2. Choose toolbar to add button: Main Toolbar or Navigation Bar Toolbar
+  2. Choose a toolbar to add a button: Main Toolbar or Navigation Bar Toolbar
   3. Click 'Add after' button and choose action in the tree: All actions > Plug-ins > Run Configurations as Action

   ![plugin_actions_in_customize_toolbars](https://cloud.githubusercontent.com/assets/741251/22664412/a620b70e-ecc1-11e6-84e1-4e0e2987d43e.png)